EDUCATION MISSION STATEMENT

 The Society for Pediatric Anesthesia is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The Society for Pediatric Anesthesia designates this live activity for a maximum of 16.25 AMA PRA Category 1 Credit(s)™.
+The Society for Pediatric Anesthesia designates this Other (Live and Enduring Material) activity for a maximum of 14.5 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
-Only non-anesthesiologist physicians and other participants will be eligible to earn the 2.5 credits for the Friday morning program.